The Spiny is a stock enemy type common in those platform games

 - From Kirby's Adventure onwards, Kirby could inhale and swallow thorny enemies to gain the Needle power and turn himself into a Spiny.
 However, Kirby can't move while the spikes are out.

-- Spelunky features carnivorous plants, which are invulnerable to the Goomba Stomp and will instantly kill you if you try itunless you have the Spike Shoes, and the Yetis, which are invulnerable to the whip.
+- Spelunky features carnivorous plants, which are invulnerable to the Goomba Stomp and will instantly kill you if you try it unless you have the Spike Shoesnote .
+The HD remake also includes devils, which hurt you even if you're wearing Spike Shoes.

 - Some Pokemons like Drifblim have the Aftermath ability, which hurts your Pokémon after you've knocked it out.